ssk-d/fireflutter/README.md

   - And A will get a push notificaiton.
   - Now, user A creates a comment under the comment of User B.
   - Then, user B will get a push notificaiton.

+### Notification Settings for Forum Subscription

+A user can subscribe a forum for new post or comment.

+If you want to enable the forum subscription, then add option button on each forum list.

+- See [forum-subscription branch](https://github.com/thruthesky/fireflutter_sample_app/tree/forum-subscription) for the code.

 ## Social Login